folkertdev/reversible-debugger/tfp-submission/mapping.md

 **History Queue**

-Whenever an element is `receive`d, the element isn't acually removed from the message queue, but moved to the history queue.
+Whenever an element is `receive`d, the element isn't acually removed from the message queue and voided, but moved to the history queue.
+When reversing, we use the history queue to verify the sender, receiver and type.

 ## Monitor